Some explicit cocycles on the Furstenberg boundary for products of isometries of hyperbolic spaces and $\mathrm{SL}(3,\mathbb{K})$: The spectral sequence for for

 \subsection{Contracting homotopies and differentials for $\mathrm{SL}(3,\mathbb{K})$}

 We start by fixing as a representative of the longest element $w_0$ in the Weyl group the following matrix

 Recall that given a configuration $[F_0,F_1,F_2]$ with triple ratio $\tau$, it is always possible to write a representative of such class as in Equation \eqref{Standard triple flags}.
 We fix such a choice of representative and we call it \emph{standard normalization}.
-In this context, a direct computation shows that a matrix fixing $F_0$ (the canonical flag) and sending $F_1$ to $F_2$ is given by
+A direct computation shows that a unipotent matrix fixing $F_0$ (the canonical flag) and sending $F_1$ to $F_2$ is given by

 In a similar way, a matrix sending the pair $(F_0,F_1)$ to the pair $(F_1,F_2)$ is given by

 \begin{rem} Fixing the standard normalization is equivalent to say that a canonical representative for a configuration $[F_0,F_1,F_2]$ with triple ratio $\tau$ is given by $(F_{can},w_0F_{can},n_\tau w_0 F_{can})$, where $F_{can}$ is the canonical flag and $w_0$ represents the longest element in the Weyl group. \end{rem}